ghenwafkh/pipeline/README.md

-This repository contains all things related to the mapping and validation of the Knowledge Graph.

 ### Requirements
 In order to use the mappings for standard reification, singleton property, or named graph, our mapper uses java.